perfsonar/esmond/_sources/perfsonar_extension.txt

 **NOTE:** This section assumes some familiarity with `Django <https://www.djangoproject.com>`_ and `Tastypie <http://tastypieapi.org>`_.
 See the provided links for more details

 It may be desirable to add support a new type of subject for which measurements can be collected.
-For example, the default esmond implementation comes with a *point-to-point* subject type for describing measurements performed between two IP addresses.
+For example, the default esmond implementation comes with a *point-to-point* and *network-element* subject type for describing measurements performed between two IP addresses.
 Let's say instead we want to measure some statistics about a car.
 Before we can define new event types like speed and miles per gallon, we need to define how we will describe our car.
 To do so, we perform the following steps:

 #. **Create a new Django model with required parameters for all subjects of this type.** We do this by opening *esmond/api/models.py* and defining a new class that extends ``django.db.models.Model``.
 There is one required foreign key to the ``PSMetadata`` table that must be named *metadata*.
 Continuing our car example we might define something like below::